Bavarian Pork Schnitzel

 What to serve with pork schnitzel?

-It traditional to serve schnitzel with plenty of French fried (pommes), but they are also very tasty served with a traditional Bavarian Potato Salad (kartoffelsalat).
+It is traditional to serve schnitzel with plenty of French fried (pommes), but they are also very tasty served with a traditional Bavarian Potato Salad (kartoffelsalat).

 What’s your favourite type of schnitzel?
 Do you have a local German restaurant serving amazing (and huge!) schnitzels?
 Let me know in the comments below!